MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

  ![Screenshot of App Details.](media/bamboohr-connector/bamboohr-appdetails.png)
  ![Screenshot of Direct Urls form.](media/bamboohr-connector/bamboohr-redirecturis.png)
-4. Add application ccopes

-On the Application Scopes section, select the following scopes with read access only:
+4. On the application scopes field, select the following scopes with read access only:

 Claims: